Somalia: Islamic era

 Islam was introduced to the area early on by the first Muslims of Mecca fleeing prosecution during the first Hejira with Masjid al-Qiblatayn in Zeila being built before the Qiblah towards Mecca.
 It is one of the oldest mosques in Africa.
 In the late 9th century, Al-Yaqubi wrote that Muslims were living along the northern Somali seaboard.
 He also mentioned that the Adal Kingdom had its capital in the city.
-According to Leo Africanus, the Adal Sultanate was governed by local Somali dynasties and its realm encompassed the geographical area between the Bab el Mandeb and Cape Guardafui.
+According to Leo Africanus, the Adal Sultanate was governed by local Somali dynasties and its realm encompassed the geographical area between the Bab-el-Mandeb and Cape Guardafui.
 It was thus flanked to the south by the Ajuran Empire and to the west by the Abyssinian Empire.

 Throughout the Middle Ages, Arab immigrants arrived in Somaliland, a historical experience which would later lead to the legendary stories about Muslim sheikhs such as Daarood and Ishaaq bin Ahmed (the purported ancestors of the Darod and Isaaq clans, respectively) travelling from Arabia to Somalia and marrying into the local Dir clan.
+The oldest writing in Somalia dates to this time, with the funerary inscription of Ḥajj Shānid in the al-Jami mosque in Barawa dating to 1104 or 1105 CE (year 498 AH).
+Although these medieval inscriptions are in Arabic, they were clearly written by people who were well-integrated into Somali culture and society.
+For example, an inscription from 1365 CE calls this year a Saturday year, using the traditional Somali calendar where years are named after the weekday on which the year begins.

 In 1332, the Zeila-based King of Adal was slain in a military campaign aimed at halting Abyssinian emperor Amda Seyon I's march toward the city.
 When the last Sultan of Ifat, Sa'ad ad-Din II, was also killed by Emperor Dawit I in Zeila in 1410, his children escaped to Yemen, before returning in 1415.
 In the early 15th century, Adal's capital was moved further inland to the town of Dakkar, where Sabr ad-Din II, the eldest son of Sa'ad ad-Din II, established a new base after his return from Yemen.

+Muslim Chinese diplomat Zheng He visited Mogadishu in his voyages to the horn of Africa.